-Tech entrepreneurs have created some of the biggest foundations in the U.S., and we can expect more money—a lot more—to flood into nonprofits from these leaders in coming years.
+Tech entrepreneurs have created some of the biggest foundations in the U.S., and we can expect more money to flood into nonprofits from these leaders in coming years.
 We are closely tracking the most important players in tech philanthropy.
 Explore the profiles below to see what we're learning.
-We look at giving by both individuals.
-An important note: while this landing page lists the wealth creators below, who are mainly male, their spouses are often the main leaders in family philanthropy, as the profiles explore.
+An important note: while this landing page lists the wealth creators below, who are often male, their spouses often drive and lead family philanthropy, as the profiles explore.

-All these profiles are updated regularly, so if you have news or a tip, please share it with us and the IP community.
+All these profiles are updated regularly, so if you have an update, please share it with us.
 Also, make sure to visit IP's Tech Philanthropy blog to see the latest news and developments that we're writing about.

-Cofounder of Microsoft has lately been moving beyond his long-time focus on brain research and the Pacific Northwest to giving in areas such as global health, marine conservation, and wildlife protection.
+At the time of his death, the late co-founder of Microsoft had moved beyond his focus on brain research and the Pacific Northwest to give in areas such as global health, marine conservation, and wildlife protection.

-Tech entrepreneur and venture capitalist.
-Has a foundation with his wife, the Marc and Laura Andreessen Foundation.
+Marc, a tech entrepreneur and venture capitalist, maintains a foundation with his wife, Laura Andreessen.

 Former Microsoft CEO is starting to build a philanthropic track record with his wife Connie.
 Is keenly interested in youth, among other issues.

-Former exec at Digital Equipment Corp. and Microsoft.
-Supports education, digital history and rights, arts and culture, health and human services.
+Former exec at Digital Equipment Corp. and Microsoft, C. Gordon Bell and his wife Gwen support education, digital history and rights, arts and culture, health and human services.
 Regional giving in Bay Area, New Jersey and Colorado.

-Founder of Salesforce.com.
-Gives most of his money to health care causes, but also supports programs involving education and community services for the poor.
+Salesforce.com founder Marc Benioff and his wife Lynne Benioff give most of their money to health care causes, but also support programs involving education and community services for the poor.

-Bebo founder Birch has given significant support for charity:water and used his technological expertise to support causes he cares about
+Bebo founder Birch and his wife Xochi have given significant support for charity:water and other causes.

 An early tech winner with GeoCities, Bohnett is a major supporter of LGBT causes, the arts, and more.

-Cofounder of Cisco.
-Donates mainly to animal welfare through a foundation he created with his now ex-wife, Sandy Lerner.
+Co-founder of Cisco.
+Donates mainly to animal welfare through a foundation he created with his ex-wife, Sandy Lerner.

-Cofounder of Google.
-Strong supporter of medical research, especially Parkinson's, poverty, support for Russian immigrants, and fighting anti-Semitism.
+Co-founder of Google.
+Strong supporter of medical research, especially Parkinson's disease, poverty, support for Russian immigrants, and fighting anti-Semitism.

-Tech entrepreneur and venture capitalist.
-Gives to higher education, mostly at Stanford University, as well as nature, the environment, performing arts, and youth services programs.
+Tech entrepreneur and venture capitalist James Clark gives to higher education, mostly at Stanford University, as well as nature, the environment, performing arts, and youth services programs.

 The biggest gifts by this angel investor have been for healthcare, but Conway has also supported gun control and local causes in San Francisco.